photonmaster/scymnus/README.md

 **This is a work in progress of pre-alpha quality**

 ## Usage
-- Scymnus can be compiled with gcc 9.1
+- Scymnus can be compiled with gcc 10.3 (support for gcc 9.x versions has been dropped)

-- Boost 1.70 is needed (Boost Asio, utils)
+- Boost 1.70 or later is needed (Boost Asio, utils)
 - cmake

 ## 3rd party tools included in source tree